jhausladen/esclide/README.md

     python docker_container.py -c <Setup Configuration>

-In case of a HaaS setup the development platform is connected to the server and the debug-control service will be ran directly within the docker container beside the cloud IDE.
+In case of a HaaS setup the development platform is connected to the server and the debug-control service will be ran directly within the Docker container beside the cloud IDE.
 The following command sets up a HaaS setup for the XMC4500:

     python docker_container.py -n <Name> -w <Workstationname> -u <Username> -k <Password> -p <IDE Port> -e <Websocket Port> -s <Serial> -j ON -m XMC4500